-The Certificate IV in Accounting and Bookkeeping - delivered via virtual classes - will give you the skills needed for a role as an assistant accountant, account clerk, bookkeeper or BAS agent.
+The online Certificate IV in Accounting and Bookkeeping - delivered via virtual classes - will give you the skills needed for a role as an assistant accountant, account clerk, bookkeeper or BAS agent.

 Career opportunities, include: